Partvision/Google-Hypervisor-Manager/README.md

 # Google-Hypervisor-Manager

+## **Before you read, I don't work for Google. this software isnt affiliated with them in any way, this is simply a manager for the Google Emulator that Android Studio uses.**

 A lightweight manager for the **Android x86 emulator** provided by Google, written in **Python**.

 * **No admin privileges required**